noris-network/mcs-backup/README.md

 volumes mounted in the application container ([example][sidecar]).

 ### Database Backup
-For example, if a mariadb is to be backed up, `mcs-backup` calls a [pre hook][hooks] script which then calls mysqldump.
-The dump can either be written to the file system and then saved as a regular file, or directly to stdout, in that case piping the data directly into restic.
+For example, if a mariadb is to be backed up, `mcs-backup` calls a [hook][hooks] script which then calls mysqldump.
+The dump can either be written to the file system (pre-backup-hook) and then be backed up as a regular file, or directly to stdout (pipe-in-hook), in that case piping the data directly into restic.

 ### Restore
 Since restoring data is the most important part of backup, and usually has to be